jodiqiao/jodi_docker_sfl/README.md

 - [React Dynamically Create Drag and Drop Containers ](https://www.youtube.com/watch?v=7Lt1l3YGqYg)

-Add droppable rows with the click of a button.
+This tutorial added droppable rows with the click of a button.
+I need to add draggables in multiple columns with multiple buttons (ideally).
+Start first with one button in Backlog.

 ### Web App Design